docker/docs/docker-for-mac/index.md

 in `~/.docker/certs.d/<MyRegistry>:<Port>/client.cert` and
 `~/.docker/certs.d/<MyRegistry>:<Port>/client.key`.

-When the Docker for Mac application starts up, it copies certificates from your Mac folders to `~/.docker/certs.d` in the database.
+When the Docker for Mac application starts up, it copies the `~/.docker/certs.d` folder on your Mac to the `/etc/docker/certs.d` directory on Moby (the Docker for Mac `xhyve` virtual machine).

 > * You need to restart Docker for Mac after making any changes to the keychain or to the `~/.docker/certs.d` directory in order for